 After the consequential Hurricanes Irma and Maria passage through Puerto Rico and the Caribbean Islands, the Office of Research VP Dr. David Norton opened the possibility of supporting faculty and graduate students from the University of Puerto Rico and Virgin Islands for a limited stay at UF.
 We were able to receive 3 faculty members and 7 students for 4 weeks in October 2017.
 The Center for Hydro-generated Urbanism (CHU - UF) acted as the host of the activities and actively engaged in logistics and academics with the SOA visitors.
 Sponsored by Dean Chimay Anumba from the College of Design, Construction, and Planning (DCP), and Director Jason Alread from the School of Architecture, we developed jointly the ideas for an International Project + Research Workshop, to be held yearly in Puerto Rico.
-The first edition will take place in 2018 from March 16th to 25th.
+The first edition took place in March 2018 and the second one in March 2019.

 The Puerto Rico Re_Start PREP, was the preparatory instance held between October 16th and October 30th 2017, and presented its results publicly on November 1st at the School of Architecture.
 It produced extensive background data, mappings, bibliographic and web content, alumni linkages, consolidated in a google drive data bank.
 The damage extent was assessed and documented for key areas and interest focus subjects.
 The visitors returned to Puerto Rico after the conclusion.